ATHLETE INFORMATION

 Contact the Race Director at rd@survivorfest24.com

-Athletes under the age of 18 will be required to have a parent sign their wavier form!
+Athletes under the age of 18 will be required to have a parent sign a personalized waiver prepared by our sponsor Simpson & Associates LLP.

 How do I withdraw from the event---due to an injury and will I get any money back?